Routing single photons with quantum emitters coupled to nanostructures: Switch architectures

+Tapered nanofibers are a useful tool for coupling light into microresonators, due to the high coupling efficiencies they provide~\cite{Knight1997, Cai2000, Spillane2003}.
+These tapers are typically cylindrical silica fibers with diameters of $1$-$4$~$\upmu$m, fabricated by heating and stretching a length of a single-mode fiber to create a narrow, tapered section~\cite{Knight1997}.
+The tapered fiber becomes a multi-mode fiber, allowing for improved coupling to the resonator via creation of a specific fundamental mode.
+By adjusting the taper size such that the propagation constant of the resonator mode is matched to the propagation constant of an appropriate fiber mode, in-coupling from the fiber to the resonator mode is significantly enhanced~\cite{Knight1997}.
+This has made tapered fibers a popular method for coupling to microresonator devices.
+However, such taper-resonator systems can suffer from losses as a result of the resonator transmitting light into radiation modes (due to the fiber-resonator interface) and unused higher-order taper modes~\cite{Spillane2003}.

 In an overcoupled microtoroidal resonator, a single atom can act as a single-photon router, preferentially reflecting single-photon components while transmitting multiphoton components~\cite{Aoki2009}.
 Using a two-fiber add-drop bottle resonator, O’Shea et al. realized a fiber-optic switch controlled by one atom in the strong coupling regime with clear port-to-port routing~\cite{OShea2013}.
-A microsphere implementation achieved an all-optical, single-photon-activated switch, where a single reflected control photon toggled the device between high-reflection (${\sim65\%}$) and high-transmission (${\sim90\%}$) states~\cite{Shomroni2014} [see schematic in Fig.~\ref{fig:devices}(d)].
+A microsphere implementation achieved an all-optical, single-photon-activated switch, where a single reflected control photon toggled the device between high-reflection (${\sim65\%}$) and high-transmission (${\sim90\%}$) states~\cite{Shomroni2014}.
 Previously, a microtoroid “photon turnstile” established photon-number-dependent transport regulated by one atom~\cite{Dayan2008}.
-Efficient fiber-taper excitation of whispering-gallery modes (WGMs) underpins these platforms~\cite{Knight1997, Cai2000, Spillane2003}.
+Efficient fiber-taper excitation of WGMs underpins these platforms~\cite{Knight1997, Cai2000, Spillane2003}.
 These ultra-high-Q WGM results establish the core, loss-averse, emitter-mediated input-output physics that integrated devices aim to reproduce.